 Congestion associated with the Creedmoor Elementary School student carpool area was mentioned by Stakeholders as an operational and safety issue that regularly affects NC 56.
 Vehicles waiting in the carpool line will often extend back onto NC 56 during the morning drop-off and afternoon pick-up times.
 Since there is just a single through lane in each direction, there is no space for through traffic to safety pass stopped vehicles.
-As a result, this creates a bottleneck and potentially unsafe conditions for motorists as well as pedestrians walking to the school or session.
+As a result, this creates a bottleneck and potentially unsafe conditions for motorists as well as pedestrians walking to the school or the adjacent high school.
+This queues quickly dissipate after the carpool starts and traffic at this location is minimal outside of the peaks and when school is not in session.